infinite-oreo/engine-ecu-simulator/README.md

 A lightweight Engine Control Unit (ECU) state machine simulator written in C.
 Models the core control logic of a gasoline engine — from cold start to fault detection — using a deterministic finite state machine (FSM).

-> Built as a portfolio project to demonstrate embedded software skills relevant to automotive ECU development (Bosch PS division internship target).
+> Built as a portfolio project to demonstrate embedded software skills relevant to automotive ECU development
 ---

 ## State Machine Design